This weekend 8 Limbs is hosting a workshop that I would have never imagined ten years ago.

 For a long time, I wasn’t really able to connect the dots.
 I would quite literally go blank when the phrase “trauma-informed yoga” was introduced.
 Now, I am curious, especially when I don’t know what will cause harm, and what will not.
 I am asking folks in my yoga classes “may I put my hands on your shoulders?” and offering the option to keep their eyes open or closed.
 I am wondering how my own experience with trauma can create guarding and protection – and even insensitivity to others’ trauma.
 And I am curious about how I can make ahimsa a practice that I come to daily, like I would downward dog or ujjayi pranayama (victorious breath).

 Our culture is becoming more aware of trauma and how it affects our bodies and minds.
-We’re learning more about PTSD (Post-Traumatic Stress Disorder), transgenerational trauma, and how trauma disturbs our ability to relax, to learn, to thrive.
+We’re learning more about PTSI (Post-Traumatic Stress Injury), transgenerational trauma, and how trauma disturbs our ability to relax, to learn, to thrive.
 And we’re all walking around with our own varying degrees of personal trauma.

 At 8 Limbs, as an organization, we are steadily increasing our awareness of what can cause harm.
 Our teaching staff has varying degrees of training in leading trauma-informed yoga classes and we are committed to bringing everyone to a minimum standard.
 The workshop we are offering this weekend, Trauma-Informed Yoga Training, is one way we hope to further this process.
 Our next Unpacking Whiteness series, starting Wednesday, June 6, is another.
 Both are open to the public.
 We invite you to join us.

 Posted by: Anne Phyfe Palmer, 8 Limbs Founder & Studio Director